Cheapest Electric Heater to Run UK – Most Economical Heaters

 Duration of Use

 The amount of time you use the electric heater each day will impact your overall energy consumption.
-If you plan to use the heater for extended periods, it’s evidently important to choose an energy-efficient model to keep costs in check.
+Using a thermostat can help and if you plan to use the heater for extended periods, it’s evidently important to choose an energy-efficient model to keep costs in check.

 Insulation and Room Layout